OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/project-init/build-util.md

 # Initial Project Setup / Build Utility Scripts

-This documentation has references a number of build utility scripts.
+This documentation references a number of build utility scripts.
-The default versions of these scripts have been saved in the repository to allow a new developer to directly use the scripts, assuming that they have set up the development environment as per this documentation.
+These scripts are saved in the repository to help developers be efficient, assuming that they have set up the development environment as per this documentation.
-Copies of the scripts can be modified for specific developers and saved to a location specific to the user, for example `~/cdss-dev/StateCU/build-util` (not in the repository).

 This documentation includes the following sections: